LTUC/amman-dotnet-401d2/Projects/Final/FinalPrep.md

 ## User Stories
-User stories are extremely important. it gives us, as developers, guidance about what tasks we shoudl be working on and allows us to visually see what our client wants.
+User stories are extremely important. it gives us, as developers, guidance about what tasks we should be working on and allows us to visually see what our client wants.

-Follow the User story requirements found [HERE](UserStories){:target="_blank"}
+Follow the User story requirements found [HERE](./UserStories){:target="_blank"}

 ## Wireframes